khalidkyounis/floyd-warshall-algorithm/README.md

 ## Usage

-Type the below command to execute the program:
+Type the following command to execute the program:

     python test_recursive.py